programming-notes/combating-smells-extract-method-challenge/README.md

 ### Release 0: Extract a Method
-In the reference list that we read through in the *Pre-release* section, a number of code smells could be combatted by extracting a method out of a chunk of our code.
+In the reference list that we read through in the *Pre-release* section, a number of code smells could be combated by extracting a method out of a chunk of our code.

 In the file `refactor.rb`, list each smell that can be dealt with by the *Extract Method* refactoring.